AJohnstone2007/referenceImplementation/README.md

-# referenceImplementation
+# ART reference implementation

-This is a reference implementation of GLL and its variants written by Adrian Johnstone and tested by Elizabeth Scott; we are the authors of the GLL algorithm.
+This is the reference implementation of the Royal Holloway software language engineering tool ART written by Adrian Johnstone and tested by Elizabeth Scott; we are the authors of the GLL, RNGLR and BRNGLR algorithms.

 Our goals are (a) to provide a 'programmer friendly' route into GLL and (b) to provide a baseline for principled performance testing of GLL implementations